Bobo Baldé: International career

 Born in Marseille, Baldé was called up to the Guinea national team for the 2002 African Cup of Nations.
 He was also part of their 2004 Cup of nations team, who finished second in their group in the first round of competition, before losing in the quarter-finals to Mali, and was a regular in 2006 FIFA World Cup qualifying.
 With Baldé on board, Guinea have also made it to the last eight in the 2004, 2006 and 2008 Africa Cup of Nations.

 Coaching and later career

 His first job off the pitch started in April 2013, where Baldé was hired as a sports coordinator for the national team of Guinea.
-In July 2014, Baldé returned to football, signing with his former youth club CA Gombertois as a playing assistant manager.
+In July 2014, Baldé returned to football, signing with his former youth club Gombertois as a playing assistant manager.
 He left the position in September 2019, where he was appointed manager of Guinea's national U20 team.